werf/werf/docs/_includes/reference/cli/werf_helm_status.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
 This command shows the status of a named release.
 The status consists of:
-- last deployment time
+- last deployment time;
-- k8s namespace in which the release lives
+- K8s namespace in which the release lives;
-- state of the release (can be: unknown, deployed, uninstalled, superseded, failed, uninstalling, pending-install, pending-upgrade or pending-rollback)
+- state of the release (can be: `unknown`, `deployed`, `uninstalled`, `superseded`, `failed`, `uninstalling`, `pending-install`, `pending-upgrade` or `pending-rollback`);
-- revision of the release
+- revision of the release;
-- description of the release (can be completion message or error message, need to enable --show-desc)
+- description of the release (can be completion message or error message, need to enable `--show-desc`);
-- list of resources that this release consists of, sorted by kind
+- list of resources that this release consists of, sorted by kind;
-- details on last test suite run, if applicable
+- details on last test suite run, if applicable;
-- additional notes provided by the chart
+- additional notes provided by the chart.

 {{ header }} Syntax